vuwgenomics/mapnet2023/_pages/information.md

 ## Location

-MapNet will be held in the Te Toki a Rata building (https://goo.gl/maps/c8pcsTwHtF8RyR5u9) lecture theatre (TTR L1) on the Kelburn Campus at Victoria University of Wellington.
+MapNet2019 will be held in the Te Toki a Rata building (https://goo.gl/maps/c8pcsTwHtF8RyR5u9) lecture theatre (TTR L1) on the Kelburn Campus at Victoria University of Wellington.

 ## Travel